valettamartin/malla_curricular/README.md

 - If any prerequisite is not approved or exam-pending, the subject must be Not enabled
 - If all prerequisites are approved or exam-pending, the subject automatically becomes Enabled
 - When a subject is edited, the app also recalculates all subjects that depend on it
+- If the student has fewer approved subjects than required, the subject becomes Not enabled
+- When the number of approved subjects changes (because one subject is marked as Approved), dependent subjects are recalculated

 ### ✔️ Semester-organized view
 The Home Screen displays the subjects grouped by semester, with colors based on their status: